realphongha/nvim-configs/README.md

 * You can run `misc/add_nvimqt_to_context_menu_windows.reg` to add Neovim Qt to context menu (only for Windows) (stolen from [here](https://github.com/neovim/neovim/issues/7222#issuecomment-927413185)) :D
 * Check out [my minimal configs for tmux](https://gist.github.com/realphongha/abbc89ad908d94afa054049b64eb7917) if you want to use it with nvim

-# PS
-A third-party package manager is not included in this project.
-I'm still using built-in Vim package manager instead :).
-Feel free to customize them as you like.